deplorable/gridsome-images-directive-bug/README.md

+# gridsome-images-directive-bug

+An example Gridsome project demonstrating a bug with `app/directives/images.js`.

-# Default starter for Gridsome
+# Using default starter for Gridsome

 This is the project you get when you run `gridsome create new-project`.